Kubiverse/StackmatSignalProcessor/README.md

 An Audio Worklet to process Stackmat Signals in real time and communicating an event stream through the Worker's message broker.

+## Installation
+You can install it using NPM

+`npm i stackmat-signal-processor`

 ## Example usage
 A simple example of how to implement the Stackmat Signal Processor with an Analyser.
 ```js